We caught up with a weasel named Wally from Churchill Manitoba to see what living in the Great Canadian North is all about!

 I run security around the building, keeping out mice, voles, shrews and squirrels, they’re an important part of the environment, but they sure can make a mess in the building.
 Animals aren’t the only visitors to the Centre there are also lots of people around like scientists, university students, volunteers and even groups of children.

-We have just finished construction on the new Churchill Northern Studies Centre and boy is it ever huge!
-I may even have to find some extra help for my security rounds.
+The Churchill Northern Studies Centre is such a big place that it takes me quite a while to make my security rounds.
 The building is really well built for our cold northern climate and is more environmentally friendly with lights and heat that use a lot less energy.
 There’s even a large plastic dome on the roof where you can watch the northern lights or even the polar bears when they come by the Centre in October and November.

 Tracking a Polar Bear